Anti-Sadism/Bx00-xmas-packager/README.md

 2. (**checkers**) Alavianmehr, M.A.; Rezaei, M.; Helfroush, M.S.; Tashk, A., "A reversible data hiding scheme for video robust against H.264/AVC compression," in Information Security and Cryptology (ISCISC), 2013 10th International ISC Conference on , vol., no., pp.1-6, 29-30 Aug.
 2013
 doi: 10.1109/ISCISC.2013.6767333
  keywords: {data compression;data encapsulation;image watermarking;video coding;wavelet transforms;AVC compression;H.264 compression;integer wavelet transform domain;lossless data hiding scheme;luminance component;multilevel histogram shifting mechanism;multilevel shifting mechanism;reversible data hiding scheme;secret data;uncompressed video data;video frame;watermarked image;Bit error rate;Histograms;Image coding;PSNR;Robustness;Video coding;Watermarking;H.264/AVC;data hiding;histogram shifting;lossless;multi-level;reversible;video watermarking},

+#TO-DO

+Add feature for (checkers) that allows for assume pepper, and feature to randomly decide salt or pepper when pixel difference is beyond 2T+G.

+Use secure keys to recover files, and have the program automatically generate one for you.

+Add support for strong encryption taking into account steganalysis detection.

+Add ffmpeg support built in to the program, so file conversions do not need to be done.

+Speed up the 2D DCT with a faster algorithm.

+Add support for calculating the PSNR and MSE.